No-hitter: Avoiding no-hitters

-No-hitters and ballparks
+No-hitters and MLB ballparks

-Forbes Field, home of the Pittsburgh Pirates from the middle of the 1909 season until the middle of the 1970 season, is the only long-term major league ballpark where a no-hitter was never thrown during its existence.
-There are three recently built fields where no-hitters have not yet been thrown, Busch Stadium, Truist Park, and Target Field.
-Four parks presently in existence for a decade or more have only seen one no-hitter each: Coors Field, the hitter-friendly home of the Colorado Rockies (Hideo Nomo on September 17, 1996); the Orioles' current home, Oriole Park at Camden Yards, known for being hitter friendly (Nomo on April 4, 2001); PNC Park, the current home of the Pirates, which like Forbes Field is known for being hitter-friendly (Homer Bailey on September 28, 2012); and Petco Park, home of the San Diego Padres, which initially was known as a pitcher's park but was modified with shorter fences in 2013 (Tim Lincecum on July 13, 2013).
+Forbes Field, home of the Pittsburgh Pirates from the middle of the 1909 season until the middle of the 1970 season, is the only long-term major league ballpark in which no no-hitter was thrown during its existence.
+No-hitters have not yet been thrown in three recently built fields: Busch Stadium, Truist Park, and Target Field.
+Four current parks that have in existence for a decade or more have seen only one no-hitter each: Coors Field, the hitter-friendly home of the Colorado Rockies (Hideo Nomo on September 17, 1996); the Orioles' current home, Oriole Park at Camden Yards, known for being hitter-friendly (Nomo on April 4, 2001); PNC Park, the current home of the Pirates, which like Forbes Field is known for being hitter-friendly (Homer Bailey on September 28, 2012); and Petco Park, home of the San Diego Padres, which initially was known as a pitcher's park but was modified with shorter fences in 2013 (Tim Lincecum on July 13, 2013).

 American Family Field, home of the Milwaukee Brewers, has hosted two no-hitters, but only one involved its home team.
 Both no-hitters were thrown by the Chicago Cubs—Alec Mills threw a no-hitter on September 13, 2020, against the Brewers; and Carlos Zambrano pitched one on September 14, 2008, against the "home" Houston Astros in a game displaced by Hurricane Ike.

+All-American Girls Professional Baseball League

+The All-American Girls Professional Baseball League (AAGPBL) existed from 1943 to 1954.
+56 no-hitters are known to have occurred in the league.

+Olive Little threw the first no-hitter in team and league history, for the Rockford Peaches on June 10, 1943.

+Four of the league's players pitched a perfect game (note that all perfect games are no-hitters, but not all no-hitters are perfect games): Annabelle Lee in 1944, Carolyn Morris in 1945, Doris Sams in 1947, and Jean Faut in 1951 (against the Rockford Peaches) and again in 1953 (against the Kalamazoo Lassies).
+Faut is the only professional baseball player, male or female, to have pitched two perfect games.